jess-bennett/eat-your-seasons/README.md

 * Dashboard Management page\
 I also included a page to allow an admin user to manage the dashboard page and add/edit/delete seasonal items without needing to access the backend of the database.

+* Navbar\
+In the wireframe, I had planned to have the naviation options across the top on all devices.
+However, I wanted each page to be as uncluttered as possible to allow the user to focus on the content.
+Therefore, I opted to use a triple-dot icon in place of the menu that would open the menu in full when hovered over (or clicked on mobile devices).

 ### :dvd: Database Design
 ---